-Marriage Care believe that supporting couple relationships is a matter of social justice.
-Poor relationships lead to greater inequalities and injustice in our society.
-Couples and families often feel isolated, under pressure and struggle to be open about the challenges they face and seek the support they need.
+Marriage Care believe that supporting couple relationships is a matter of social justice as poor relationships lead to greater inequalities in our society.
 Our volunteer counsellors enable those in need to access professional counselling – regardless of their ability to pay.

 We have three routes for recruiting counsellors – please click on the title to find out more:

 - CRC Route – this route is for those not yet qualified in counselling.
 We will train and equip you to counsel couples safely and effectively through our Certificate in Relationship Counselling (CRC) course.
 There are associated costs with this course although the training itself is provided free of charge.

 - Qualified Counsellors Route – we select those who have at least 100 hrs supervised counselling practice and who hold a Level 4 Diploma in Counselling.
 You would need to undertake our Diploma in Relationship Counselling before volunteering with us which costs around £1800.